-Students applying to Olin will submit the Common Application including the Olin College Member Questions and application fee online through the Common Application website.
-Our application deadline is January 1, 2018.
-The Common Application must be submitted by 11:59 PM in the applicant's local time zone on that date.
+Students applying to Olin will submit the Common Application or Coalition Application, including Olin-specific questions and application fee, online through the Common Application website or Coalition Application website.
+Our application deadline is January 1, 2021.
+The application must be submitted by 11:59 PM in the applicant's local time zone on that date.

 All applications are reviewed in January.
 We have a holistic review process that carefully evaluates each applicant’s academic and personal qualities.
-At the end of January, applicants will be notified regarding if they are advancing to the second phase of the admission process, Candidates’ Weekends.
+In early February, applicants will be notified regarding if they are advancing to the second phase of the admission process, Candidates’ Weekends.

 A complete application includes each of the following required materials.
-(Please note the Common Application must be submitted by January 1, 2018):
+(Please note the application must be submitted by January 1, 2021):

-- *Two Teacher Evaluations with letters of recommendation - We require one letter of recommendation from a math or science teacher and one letter of recommendation from a teacher of your choice
+We require one letter of recommendation from a core Math or Science Teacher and one letter of recommendation from a Teacher of Your Choice

-- For students attending high school within the U.S.: Self-reported or official SAT or ACT scores may be used for application review.
-You may self-report your test scores on the Common Application or upload a copy of your score report to your Olin Applicant Status Page (which will become accessible after you submit your Common Application to Olin).
+For students attending high school within the U.S. that would like to submit test scores: Self-reported or official SAT or ACT scores may be used for application review.
+You may self-report your test scores on the Common Application or Coalition Application, or upload a copy of your score report to your Olin Applicant Status Page (which will become accessible after you submit an application to Olin).
 Test scores sent directly from the testing agency (College Board or ACT), or that appear on an official high school transcript or are submitted directly by a high school counselor to Olin are considered official.
 Students who are admitted to and choose to enroll at Olin will be required to submit official test scores at that time, if they were not submitted with the application.
 Please note: if an application is reviewed with self-reported testing and the official testing submitted upon enrollment does not validate those scores, Olin College reserves the right to rescind the student’s offer of admission.

-*All required forms can be accessed through your Common Application account.
+*All required forms can be accessed through your Common Application or Coalition account.

 In addition to the required materials above, any of the following materials may be included in your application:

 - AP and IB Exam Scores – While we are very interested in students who have taken advanced coursework, we do not offer any credit for AP or IB tests.
-You may report your scores on the Common Application or send us a score report
+You may report your scores in your application or send us a score report

-- SAT Subject Tests – You may report your scores on the Common Application or send us a score report
+- SAT Subject Tests – You may report your scores in your application or send us a score report

 - TOEFL Exam – The TOEFL Exam is not required for non-U.S. citizens, but you are welcome to submit a score if you think it would be beneficial to your application.
 Olin’s school code is 9008